dpfannenstiel/dpfannenstiel.github.io/_drafts/2014-01-05-Happy-New-Year.md

 * **Local Install** - Jekyll installs nicely as a gem.
 Once installed, you can launch a Jekyll server on your local machine to quickly view the site before publishing.

 * **Quick Publishing** - You publish to your site by committing to the associated repository.
 I literally cannot think of an easier way to publish a webpage.

+There are, however, a few challenges as well:

+* **Code** - The whole point of this was to provide high quality &lt;code> blocks and not have to learn a new language.
+While you *can* use standard Markdown formatting for code, you\'re going to want to use [Pygments](http://pygments.org).
+My limited experience with it shows that it can do everything I\'m looking for and all without coding it myself.

+* **Barriers to Entry** - I didn\'t find much in the way of ready to use themes or designs.
+I\'m hand rolling the entire site.
+If you have experience with HTML and CSS, then this shouldn\'t be much of an issue.
+As a new blogger I\'ve had to learn the basics quickly.
+Thankfully, there is a lot of sample code linked through Jekyll\'s site.
+Also, this site is being coded with vim, so I am still teaching myself text editing functions of the tool.

 ## 25 To Go